cvxgrp/diffqcp/README.md

 - Support for convex optimization problems constrained to the product of exponential and power cones (as well as their duals).

-## Quadratic cone programs
+# Quadratic cone programs

-A quadratic cone program is given by the primal and dual problems
+A conic quadratic program is given by the primal and dual problems

 ```math
 \begin{equation*}